DMC is no longer accepting referrals for the Los Angeles area.

 Potential consumers are referred to the Aging with Vision Loss program by a variety of sources such as case managers from senior centers and community-based organizations, diabetic educators, hospital discharge planners, medical personnel, and by word-of-mouth.
 Individuals may also be self-referred.

-Aging with Vision Loss Service Procedure
+Aging with Vision Loss Services

 Tactile markings can be placed on household appliances to provide a specific point of reference for persons with vision loss.